 - Apply to the program by November 1 prior to the anticipated entrance into the professional nursing courses.
-Acceptance into the College does not guarantee acceptance into the professional nursing courses. - Complete NUR 201 with a minimum grade of C. - Submit a completed application for admission to the Nursing Program. - Submit a completed physical form with the required immunizations and laboratory data. - Provide signed statement of physical and mental ability to provide safe nursing care to the public. - Provide proof of certification in cardiopulmonary resuscitation (CPR) of the adult, child, and infant. - Upon admission to the program, a criminal background check and drug screen are required of all students.
+Acceptance into the College does not guarantee acceptance into the professional nursing courses. - Complete NUR 201 with a minimum grade of C. - Submit a completed application for admission to the Nursing Program. - Submit a completed physical form with the required immunizations and laboratory data. - Provide signed statement of physical and mental ability to provide safe nursing care to the public. - Provide proof of certification in cardiopulmonary resuscitation (CPR) of the adult, child, and infant. - Upon admission to the program, a criminal background check, drug screen, and Ishihana color blindness test are required of all students.